 With nearly 15 years of experience in the classroom and outdoor education, Dana has a passion for helping people make connections with their local environment through education program delivery and design for students, teachers and the broader community.
 Dana is an Ontario Certified Teacher with an HBSc, Zoology and she holds Project Wild and Project Wet Certifications.
 Most recently, she earned a certification from the Monarch Teacher Network that will help her continue to inspire her students to foster a deeper connection to the natural world.
 On weekends, Dana puts on her beekeeping suit and visits her hives to collect honey and study these fascinating pollinators.

 Cassandra knows that there's nothing better than learning in a forest, park or meadow.
 She is passionate about connecting children with nature and works hard to achieve this goal by designing and delivering curriculum connected, hands-on, inquiry based, and experiential learning opportunities to students and community partners.
-As an Ontario Certified Teacher with an HBA, Geography, you'll often find Cassandra having fun alongside her students, whether it be jumping in mud puddles, searching for salamanders or frogs, and even checking under logs to see what bugs can be found!
-Cassandra is our early learning expert and is currently working towards the Ontario Forest Schools Practitioners designation.
+As an Ontario Certified Teacher with an HBA, Geography, you'll often find Cassandra having fun alongside her students, whether it be jumping in mud puddles, searching for salamanders, and even checking under logs to see what bugs can be found!
+Cassandra is our early learning expert and certified Forest School Practitioner.

 Senior Outdoor Educator

-When he's not strumming his guitar, fishing the shores of Lake Simcoe and Georgian Bay, paddling, biking or golfing, Trevor is busy helping inspire and connect students with nature at the Scanlon Creek Nature Centre.
-With more than 9 years' experience connecting people of ages to their local environment through outdoor education program design and delivery, community engagement programming and partnership development, Trevor is an expert at leading outdoor exploration.
-Trevor holds a BA in Environmental Studies, is fluent in French and is Wilderness Advanced First Aid certified, and a certified Forest School Practitioner.
+When he's not strumming his guitar, fishing the shores of Lake Simcoe and Georgian Bay, or paddling, Trevor is busy helping inspire and connect students with nature at the Scanlon Creek Nature Centre.
+With more than 11 years experience connecting people of ages to their local environment through outdoor education program design and delivery, community engagement programming and partnership development, Trevor is an expert at leading outdoor exploration.
+Trevor holds a BA in Environmental Studies, is fluent in French, is Wilderness Advanced First Aid certified, and a certified Forest School Practitioner.